-(1) A student may inspect the written course credit, written graded course credit, course test, written examination, or written part of a combined examination ("the written test") at the latest within 14 days of publishing the result of the written test; a student may do so even later due to reasons worthy of special consideration.
+(1) A student may inspect the written course credit, written graded course credit, written examination, or written part of a combined examination ("the written test") at the latest within 14 days of publishing the result of the written test; a student may do so even later due to reasons worthy of special consideration.

-- (2) More detailed conditions for inspection are decided by the head of the relevant department in the case of course tests and by the guarantor of the subject in other cases. - (3) A student may, at the latest within 14 days of publishing the results of the written test, consult his answers to the written test and its assessment with the teacher who assessed the test.
+(2) More detailed conditions for inspection are decided by the guarantor of the subject.

+(3) A student may, at the latest within 14 days of publishing the results of the written test, consult his answers to the written test and its assessment with the teacher who assessed the test.
 The teacher may change the assessment of the written test.
-In such case, the teacher must change the grade of the written test in the Student Information System no later than by the end of the academic year. - (4) If the written test assessment is not changed under paragraph 3, the student may submit substantiated objections to the guarantor of the relevant subject within 14 days of the publication of the results of the written test.
-The guarantor considers whether the objections are justified without undue delay; if the guarantor finds the objections justified he changes the written test assessment. - (5) The grades are deemed final after 14 days of the publication of the results of the written test or of dealing with the objections under paragraph 4.
+In such case, the teacher must change the grade of the written test in the Student Information System no later than by the end of the academic year.

+(4) If the written test assessment is not changed under paragraph 3, the student may submit substantiated objections to the guarantor of the relevant subject within 14 days of the publication of the results of the written test.
+The guarantor considers whether the objections are justified without undue delay; if the guarantor finds the objections justified he changes the written test assessment.

+(5) The grades are deemed final after 14 days of the publication of the results of the written test or of dealing with the objections under paragraph 4.